dariusandreivasile/IoT-Automation-Grafana-Docker-and-Blockchain-Project/README.md

 ## 🔧 Project Objectives

+This pre-internship project demonstrates:
-- Connect an IoT device to an MQTT broker
+- the integration of an IoT device with MQTT communication;
-- Store data both locally and on the cloud
+- local and cloud storage;
-- Secure data using blockchain (Ethereum)
+- blockchain security;
-- Orchestrate services via Arrowhead using Docker
+- orchestration of Arrowhead services using Docker;
-- Visualize data with Grafana
-- Enable data processing with Node-RED
+- data visualization using Grafana;
-- Allow queries via chatbot/voicebot

 ---